 An act relating to liveries; amending s.
-327.54, F.S.; revising safety requirements for liveries and requiring hands-on instruction that meets specified requirements; providing an exemption from certain safety requirements when a renter hires a professional captain; revising insurance requirements for liveries and renters; authorizing the Fish and Wildlife Conservation Commission to enter into agreements with qualified contractors to perform compliance inspections of liveries; providing requirements for such contracted inspections; requiring liveries to make facilities and records available for inspection by the qualified contractors within a specified timeframe; providing an effective date.
+327.54, F.S.; revising safety requirements for liveries and requiring hands-on instruction that meets specified requirements; providing an exemption from certain safety requirements when a renter hires a professional captain; revising insurance requirements for liveries and renters; providing an effective date.